 - Working with Azure Blob storage

-Students will learn how Cosmos DB is structured and how data consistency is managed.
+Learn how Cosmos DB is structured and how data consistency is managed.
 Students will also learn how to create Cosmos DB accounts and create databases, containers, and items by using a mix of the Azure Portal and the .NET SDK.

-- Azure Cosmos DB
+- Explore Azure Cosmos DB

-- Working with Azure Cosmos DB resources and data
+- Working with Azure Cosmos DB

-Module 6: Implement user authentication and authorization
+Learning Path 6: Implement user authentication and authorization

-- Microsoft Identity Platform v2.0
+- Explore the Microsoft Identity Platform

-- Authentication using the Microsoft Authentication Library
+- Implement Authentication using the Microsoft Authentication Library

 - Using Microsoft Graph